Nutrition and Dietetics, Bachelor of Science

 To qualify for receipt of the Didactic Program in Nutrition and Dietetics Verification Statement, Benedictine University students must have earned a minimum of a bachelor’s degree with a cumulative Benedictine University undergraduate GPA of at least 3.000/4.000, and met all the requirements (e.g., NUTR and HLED courses, cognates, skills, grades, major application requirements) of the Benedictine University Bachelor of Science (B.S.) in the Nutrition and Dietetics major program.

 Those seeking DPD verification of coursework after completing a baccalaureate degree granted by another United States regionally accredited college or university, or equivalent as determined by an independent foreign degree evaluation agency approved by our university, must have earned a minimum cumulative GPA of at least 3.000/4.000 on all undergraduate college/university coursework.
-These individuals must meet all the requirements (e.g., NUTR and HLED courses, cognates, skills, grades, major application requirements) of the Benedictine University B.S. in Nutrition and Dietetics program, as determined by the Nutrition Department Chair and DPD Director at Benedictine University on the Lisle main campus.
+These individuals must meet all the requirements (e.g., NUTR and HLED courses, cognates, skills, grades, major application requirements) of the Benedictine University B.S. in Nutrition and Dietetics program, as determined by the Nutrition and Public Health Department Chair and DPD Director at Benedictine University on the Lisle main campus.

 To have transcripts evaluated and accepted, the prospective student must first apply to the Enrollment Center at Benedictine University as a second degree candidate and submit an original copy of all college and university transcripts, along with his/her application materials.
 At the time of course acceptance, completed courses will be evaluated according to the current program Course Acceptance and Validation Policy, as stated in the Nutrition and Dietetics Major Guide, and with the assumption that the student is beginning his/her studies at our university the following term.
-Students accepted into this program are required to successfully complete at least 12 semester credit hours of 3000/4000 level classroom courses at Benedictine University within a seven-year time period; 12 hours is a minimum number and may not be adequate to meet requirements for completion of this major program, since this major is 70 credit hours (plus completion of skills).
+Students accepted into this program are required to successfully complete at least 12 semester credit hours of 3000/4000 level classroom courses at Benedictine University within a seven-year time period; 12 hours is a minimum number and may not be adequate to meet requirements for completion of this major program, since this major is 72 credit hours (plus completion of skills).
 Typically, more than 12 semester credit hours are required for completion of the DPD.
 Upon successful completion of all of the requirements, the Didactic Program in Nutrition and Dietetics (DPD) Verification Statement will be awarded.
 A second degree will be awarded to those completing the Second Baccalaureate Degree program.

 Accreditation Information (Lisle Main Campus Only)